Mark Ivey: Appalachian State

 Ivey was named the outside linebackers coach and special teams coordinator at his alma mater Appalachian State in 2012, working under former teammate Scott Satterfield.
 He was reassigned to defensive line coach in 2014 and later added the title of assistant head coach in 2018.

 Ivey was named the interim head coach in 2018 after Satterfield departed to take the head coaching job at the University of Louisville.
 He coached the team in their bowl game against Middle Tennessee, where the Mountaineers won by a score of 45–13.
 His interim tag was not removed at the end of the season, and Eliah Drinkwitz was hired to be the new head coach.

 Louisville

 Ivey was officially named the defensive line coach at Louisville in 2019, joining Satterfield once again.
+In 2023, Ivey elected to remain with Louisville under new coach Jeff Brohm as linebackers coach.